Atlas Apex M Benchtop MicroXRF Spectrometer

 RoHS / WEEE

-• With stage mapping, large samples can be quickly mapped for identification of prohibited materials
+• With stage mapping, large samples can be quickly mapped for the identification of prohibited materials

-• It is not necessary y to know what elements are present before collecting a map
+• It is not necessary to know what elements are present before collecting a map

 • Elements can be added as the spectrum grows and peaks become evident

-• ATLAS X offers the largest sample chamber in the industry
+• The Atlas Apex M offers one of the largest sample chambers in the industry

 Archaeometry

-• Sensitive and valuable archaeological objects can be easily and reliably analyzed with the ATLAS Micro-XRF spectrometer
+• Sensitive and valuable archaeological objects can be easily and reliably analyzed with the ATLAS Apex microXRF spectrometer

 • The microEDXRF (μXRF) technique permits a fast non-destructive analysis of objects, especially on small sample areas

-• ATLAS X offers the largest vacuum chamber in the industry to allow low-Z elements of large objects to be analyzed
+• Atlas Apex M allows low-Z elements of large objects to be analyzed

 CIGS solar cells

-• With ATLAS, it is possible to measure structures under vacuum for superior results
+• With ATLAS Apex, it is possible to measure structures under vacuum for superior results

 • For in-line control during the production process as well as for final testing